Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos: Additional Experiments and Results

-The results reveal that object prediction accuracy remains non-trivial across all durations, demonstrating that the object-trajectory resampler's global aggregation provides a semantically stable representation of object identity even for long trajectories.
-Relation and triplet performance declines, reflecting the inherent difficulty of fine-grained temporal grounding over extended horizons beyond the training distribution.
-Our architecture provides controllable scalability: the number of learnable queries and the temporal-window resampler’s window size can be adjusted to better balance coverage and granularity in long videos These results highlight the generalization capability of our model while identifying long-video VSG as a promising direction for future work: explicitly incorporating longer training videos and scalable temporal architectures could substantially close the performance gap at extended durations.
+{\textbf{Temporal scalability and long-video generalization.}} Our \ourdataset training videos average $\sim$15 seconds in duration.
+To evaluate zero-shot temporal generalization, we test \ourmodel on the PVSG benchmark's subsets, which span durations up to $\sim$10$\times$ longer: VidOR (avg.
+48s), Epic-Kitchens (120s), and Ego4D (166s).
+In our experiments, \ourmodel processes these extended sequences directly without truncation, successfully handling up to 300 frames (at 1 fps) for the longest videos in the test set.
+Table~\ref{tab:video_length_compare} details this zero-shot temporal generalization.
+Object prediction accuracy remains highly robust across all durations, demonstrating that the object-trajectory resampler's global aggregation extracts semantically stable identity representations regardless of video length.
+Relation and triplet performance exhibits a decline, reflecting the inherent difficulty of extrapolating fine-grained temporal grounding to horizons far beyond the training distribution.
+One potential strategy to better balance long-form video support is to reduce the number of learnable queries within the temporal-window resampler.
+These results highlight the generalization capability of our model while identifying long-video VSG as a promising direction for future work: explicitly incorporating longer training videos and scalable temporal architectures could substantially close the performance gap at extended durations.